weishi10141993/weishi10141993.github.io/README.md

 ## CMS
-A large collaboration like CMS can be hard to learn things.
-For example, for CMS trigger system, there is a good [talk](https://indico.cern.ch/event/803880/contributions/3343511/attachments/1823045/2982756/cmsHLTRecoV6.pdf).
+A large collaboration like CMS makes it hard to learn things quickly.
+For the CMS software and trigger system, there is a good [talk](https://indico.cern.ch/event/803880/contributions/3343511/attachments/1823045/2982756/cmsHLTRecoV6.pdf).

 ## Know more about me?
 Check out my [CV](https://github.com/weishi10141993/weishi10141993.github.io/blob/master/cv.pdf).